 North American models have a number of subtle differences, the most obvious one being the distinctive "sealed beam" bulb headlights required in the US versus the Bosch Lichteinheit headlights for the rest of the world.
 1970 US models also acquired amber turn-signal lenses on the rear lights, later than most other countries.

-Other differences of the North American models include imperial gauges, chrome bumper guards, side reflectors (illuminated from 1970), lower rear-axle ratios for faster acceleration yet lower top speeds, and no "single-side" parking lights.
+Other differences of the North American models include imperial gauges, chrome bumper guards, side reflectors (illuminated from 1970), lower rear-axle ratios for faster acceleration yet reduced top speeds, and no "single-side" parking lights.
 US market 280 SL engines required emission control modifications, including "softer" valve timings, a reduced compression ratio and a modified injection pump, which reduced power from 170 PS (125 kW; 168 hp) to 160 PS (118 kW; 158 hp).
 In the US, automatic transmission, air conditioning, and white wall tires were much more popular than elsewhere.

-European cars were popular as US gray-market imports: those vehicles were brought to the US some years after their original delivery in Europe.
+European cars were popular US gray-market imports: those vehicles were brought to the US some years after their original delivery in Europe.
 Early European imports had aftermarket hazard lights and Kangol seat belts fitted, US safety requirements that were adopted in Europe only in later production years.

-While the original design by Paul Bracq is highly regarded today, it was more controversial at the time of its introduction.
-So in 1963, Pininfarina asked the Mercedes-Benz board to produce its own custom-bodied version of the 230 SL.
+While the original design by Paul Bracq is regarded highly today, it was more controversial at the time of its introduction.
+So in 1963, Pininfarina asked the Mercedes-Benz board to create its own custom-bodied version of the 230 SL.
 Pininfarina's Tom Tjaarda turned the roadster into a fixed-head coupé that vaguely resembled the Ferrari 250 GT Lusso.
 He retained the grille and headlamps of the original, but raked the grille more sharply, sculpted the wings, and made the sides more bulbous and thus wider, while making the bonnet narrower and shorter.
 The rear was reminiscent of the Ferrari 330 GT 2+2 (also a Tjaarda design), but without taking away the distinctive personality of the 230 SL.
 Inside, Tjaarda left the dashboard unchanged, but the interior as a whole exuded the stamp of elegant Italian hand craftmanship.
-The result was appealing but not convincing enough to go into production and remained a one-off, subsequently acquired by German press baron Axel Springer.
+The result was appealing but not convincing enough to go into production and remained a one-off that was subsequently acquired by German press baron Axel Springer.

 Mercedes-Benz Chief Engineer Rudolf Uhlenhaut liked pushing the power envelope of his cars.
 In 1965, he fitted a 250 SL with the massive 6,332 cc (6.3 L) 250 PS (184 kW; 247 hp) M100 V8 engine from the Mercedes-Benz 600.
 This engine conversion gave the car, denoted as W 113/12, impressive power, but made it very front-heavy, so that this direction was abandoned.
 The car was eventually destroyed, the usual procedure for test vehicles at the time.